vubiostat/redcapAPI/README.md

 7. If these steps fail to diagnose the issue, open an [issue](https://github.com/vubiostat/redcapAPI/issues) on github.com and we are happy to assist you.
 Please include your version of R, RStudio and `packageVersion('redcapAPI')`.

+### Seek Support

+If you need help or assistance in understanding how to approach a project or problem using the library, please open an [issue](https://github.com/vubiostat/redcapAPI/issues).
+We use these questions to refine the documentation.
+Thus asking questions contributes to refinement of documentation.

+## Documentation

+Your institutions installation of REDCap contains a lot of documentation for the general usage of REDCap.
+For general questions outside the scope of interfacing the API to R please refer to your institutions REDCap instance documentation.

+The help pages for functions is fairly extensive.
+Try `?exportRecordsTyped` or `?fieldValidationAndCasting` for good starting points into the help pages.

+### All Vignettes

+There are several vignettes with helpful information and examples to explore.
+These provide higher level views than can be provided in help pages.

+* redcapAPI-casting-data
+* redcapAPI-data-validation
+* redcapAPI-getting-started-connecting
+* redcapAPI-missing-data-detection
+* redcapAPI-best-practices
+* redcapAPI-offline-connection

 ## Back Matter

 *NOTE*: Ownership transfer of this package to VUMC Biostatistics is complete.

 The research community owes a big thanks to [Benjamin Nutter](https://github.com/nutterb/redcapAPI) for his years of service keeping this package current.

-The package `redcapAPI` is an R interface to REDCap (https://www.projectredcap.org/), originally created by [Jeffrey Horner](https://github.com/jeffreyhorner).
+This package was originally created by [Jeffrey Horner](https://github.com/jeffreyhorner).

-Please read the documentation on your institutions REDCap installation.

-Issues may be reported at [Issues](https://github.com/vubiostat/redcapAPI/issues)

-This package was developed under REDCap Version 13.8.2.
+The current package was developed under REDCap Version 14+.
 Institutions can be a little behind on updating REDCap and so some features of the API may not always work.

-### Coding Style Guideline Note

-- Exported function names: dromedaryCase
-- Internal function names: .dromedaryCase
-- Constant data exported: UPPERCASE
-- Function parameters: snake_case
-- Function variables: snake_case
-- - (exception) data.frame variable: CamelCase
+### License

+redcapAPI A rich API client for interfacing REDCap to R Copyright (C) 2012 Jeffrey Horner, Vanderbilt University Medical Center Copyright (C) 2013-2022 Benjamin Nutter
+Copyright (C) 2023-2024 Benjamin Nutter, Shawn Garbett, Vanderbilt University Medical Center

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.